Mule-ME/Mule-ME/README.md

 **[TextCortex AI](https://textcortex.com/) — Platform Engineer**

-- Working across a shared monorepo that powers the [main web app](https://app.textcortex.com/) used by **2.4M+ users** and **200k+ daily active users**, the [TextCortex Chrome/Edge extension](https://chromewebstore.google.com/detail/textcortex-personal-ai-as/hahkojdegblcccihngmgndhdfheheofe) with **70k+ users**, and the desktop app.
+- Working across a shared monorepo powering the [web app](https://app.textcortex.com/) (2.4M+ users, 200k+ DAU), the [Chrome/Edge extension](https://chromewebstore.google.com/
-- Built the desktop app from an empty directory with **Tauri v2 + React + Rust**, and I continue to lead and evolve it.
+  detail/textcortex-personal-ai-as/hahkojdegblcccihngmgndhdfheheofe) (70k+ users), and the desktop app.
-- Led major rebuild, hardening, migration, release, and UX work on the browser extension for **70k+ users**.
+- Built the desktop app from an empty directory with **Tauri v2 + React + Rust**, and continue to lead and evolve it across core product, native integrations, and release workflows.
-- Shipped end-to-end platform work across frontend, backend, auth and integration flows, and deployment.
+- Led major extension rebuild and migration work, including ZenoChat, theming, enterprise support, API migration, and Chrome Web Store hardening.
-- Drove cross-repo product and platform work spanning shared packages, CI, security, migrations, deployment, and frontend/backend integration.
+- Shipped auth and integration flows connecting the platform with **Spritz** and **OpenClaw** for enterprise agent workflows.
-- Took initiative on centralization, cleanup, and performance improvements across web, extension, and desktop, including shell-first rendering and other work that made product surfaces faster and more reliable.
+- Drove frontend UX and performance improvements, including shell-first rendering and other work that made product surfaces faster and more reliable.

 **[Technify](https://www.technify.et/) — Part-time Frontend Engineer**